marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 However, it had a few downsides:
 1. Different journeys (ft3, search) ended up using the same coupon under the hood, so it made data analysis difficult, as it wasn't obvious what journey they went through.
-2. If we wanted to change the duration of a journey, we couldn't do it because there are only two underlying journeys on ecomm-gate that are shared between the titan journeys.
+2. If we wanted to change the duration of a journey, we couldn't do it easily because there are only two underlying journeys on ecomm-gate that are shared between the titan journeys.

-### Why
+### Ideal solution
-* Free trial purchases are coupled with regular subscription purchases.
-* We have multiple free trial journeys, each with different durations and eligibility.
-* We don't want changes to subscription coupon logic to accidentally break FT or vice versa.
-* There's a many-to-1 relationship between journeys and coupons.
-* Free trial purchases have sufficiently diverged from regular purchases that we think it justifies a new mutation and workflow.

-Our proposal is to introduce a new eligibility query and a new purchase mutation that encapsulates all the free trial logic, keeping it separate from a normal subscription purchase.
+Our ideal solution is to have ecomm-gate be flexible enoug Our proposal is to introduce a new eligibility query and a new purchase mutation that encapsulates all the free trial logic, keeping it separate from a normal subscription purchase.
 And also, keep the relationship between journey and coupon 1:1.

 > Initially this work will only apply to the UK partnership.